Security audit. Implementation of standards. Managed Security

 Implementation and corresponding certification process for ISO 27001 and PCI DSS, from the point of view of service delivery, are similar.
 Compliance plays formal role, whereas actual security does not always correspond to the compliance status.
 Since we are practical security specialists and white-hat hackers, we help our customers to build not only formal compliance, but also actual protection from modern threats.
 Real security is not only a set of solutions, policies and procedures.
 It is also the culture of security, secure mindset and behavior of your personnel.

-Our certifications (CISSP, ISO 27001 Lead Auditor, PCI Professional, OSCP, CEH, etc.) allow us to cover both formal and practical aspects of security compliance and security management.
+Our certifications (CISSP, ISO 27001 Lead Auditor, CISA, OSCP, CEH, etc.) allow us to cover both formal and practical aspects of security compliance and security management.
 When building an ISMS or security controls, we rely not only on ISO 27001/27002 or PCI DSS, but also actively use other standards and frameworks, when this is appropriate or explicitly required by our customers or their partners.
-For example, ISF SoGP (Information Security Forum Standard of Good Practice for Information Security), COBIT (Control Objectives for Information & Associated Technologies), VDA ISA (Verband der Automobilindustrie - Association of the Automotive Industry - Information Security Assessment), TISAX (Trusted Information Security Assessment Exchange) and so on.
+For example, ISF SoGP (Information Security Forum Standard of Good Practice for Information Security), COBIT (Control Objectives for Information & Associated Technologies), VDA ISA (Verband der Automobilindustrie - Association of the Automotive Industry - Information Security Assessment), TISAX (Trusted Information Security Assessment Exchange), GDPR (General Data Privacy Regulation), and so on.

 Scoping and prioritization